How to Install LVT Flooring

 Below are Typical Installation instructions for LVT Flooring, we recommend that you follow the manufacturer's instructions on the product you purchase.

-Improper Installation Will Void Warranty’s.
+Improper Installation may Void manufacturer's Warranties.

 Tools and Supplies Required